Specialist Resource Bases (SRBs)

 Children and young people on roll at an autism base have Special Educational Needs related to social communication difficulties and autism.
 They may show signs of:

 - Repetitive and restrictive behaviour

 - Being over or under sensitive to the school environment

 - Highly focused interests or hobbies

 - Extreme anxiety

-They are likely to have a range of other needs such as speech, language and communication, a specific learning difficulty, unregulated behaviour, or emotional, physical and/or medical needs.
+They are likely to have a range of other needs such as a specific learning difficulty, unregulated behaviour, or emotional, physical and/or medical needs.